ghaerr/elks/BUILD.md

 - texinfo
 - libelf-dev

+On Ubuntu the gcc and other common tools are installed with: sudo apt install build-essential

 ## Quick start

 Clone this repository.
 It contains a script that automates the whole build process